mloosen27/https-github.com-d4rken-sdmaid-public./AppControl.md

 BroadcastReceiver can listen to custom internal events (`Intent`'s) as well as predefined system events.
 If SD Maid can attribute the BroadcasterReceiver as being register for a specific system event, the event type will be listed below the receiver name.
 Note that one receiver can be responsible for multiple event types.

-**Use this with caution, disabling items without knowing what you are doing will cause the app to malfunction in unforseen ways.**
+_**Use this with caution, disabling items without knowing what you are doing will cause the app to malfunction in unforseen ways.**_

+A broadcast receiver gives an app a short execution window after specific events happen, it does not mean the app keeps running.

-The most popular type of receiver people are usually looking for are `ON_BOOT` receivers which allow an app to do actions after booting/rebooting the device.
+The most popular type of receiver people are usually looking for are `ON_BOOT` receivers which allow an app to do actions after booting/rebooting the device. `ON_BOOT` receivers are not equal to Window's autostart.
 While a badly written app can slow down device boots significantly if executes useless actions directly after booting, it is important to note that there are many **legit** use-cases for such a receiver.
 Specifically in SD Maids own case, it is required to restore the alarm for the [Scheduler](https://github.com/d4rken/sdmaid-public/wiki/Scheduler).

+#### Does disabling receivers improve battery life noticeably?
+Sometimes, but usually not.
+Work done within a `BroadcastReceiver` is restricted.
+A receiver has to finish in [under 10 seconds](https://developer.android.com/reference/android/content/BroadcastReceiver#goAsync()).

+Any longer running operation has to be run within a [`Service`](https://developer.android.com/reference/android/app/Service).
+A running service is usually visible via notification and since Android P is actually forced to show a notification when running.
+Services running without notifications are more prone to being killed by the system too!
+Most receivers just run a small piece of code that checks a few conditions and set something up (e.g. an alarm) or decide whether to launch a service or not.
+This is usually finished in less then 10ms.
+So the impact of a receiver on your battery depends on whether it launches a service that has an impact on your battery life ;).

+#### Does disabling receivers improve performance?
+In some cases, but not generally.
+The same caveats apply as mentioned above.
+To have an overall impact on performance the operation would have to keep running all the time which is just not what receivers do.
+That being said, it's possible to impact your performance momentarily.
+E.g. by disabling receivers that react to ON_BOOT you can theoretically make your device complete the boot up faster.

+An uncommon but not rare practice is to read some data from storage within receivers.
+On most Android devices the performance bottleneck is I/O, not CPU (e.g. start a large file copy and try to multitask).
+If an app would do large amounts of I/O during it's 10s execution window then your device could feel slow.

+Unless you have a collection of very badly written apps (why?!), it's more about preventing specific actions from happening, than improving performance/battery life.

 [[[ https://cloud.githubusercontent.com/assets/1439229/14576238/b518f436-0367-11e6-9c18-c313471908a2.png | height = 300px]]](https://cloud.githubusercontent.com/assets/1439229/14576238/b518f436-0367-11e6-9c18-c313471908a2.png)
 [[[ https://cloud.githubusercontent.com/assets/1439229/14576241/b7e336cc-0367-11e6-8ee9-c05d494acb62.png | height = 300px]]](https://cloud.githubusercontent.com/assets/1439229/14576241/b7e336cc-0367-11e6-8ee9-c05d494acb62.png)